google/gitiles/Documentation/markdown.md

 The second level items (above Orange, Pear) must be indented with more spaces than the item they are nested under.
 Above 2 spaces were used.
+Additionally, the entire list must be preceded and followed by a blank line.

 A numbered list: